Neural Network Surrogate and Projected Gradient Descent for Fast and Reliable Finite Element Model Calibration: a Case Study on an Intervertebral Disc: Materials and methods

 \section{Materials and methods}

-We present a three-step method for calibrating an L4-L5 IVD FE model to match experimental Range-of-Motion (RoM) measurements (Fig.~\ref{fig:graphical_abstract}).
-First, we create a dataset using Latin hypercube sampling (LHS) \cite{mckay2000comparison} and generate corresponding FE simulation RoM outputs.
+We present a method for calibrating an FE model to match experimental measurements and demonstrate its applicability on an L4-L5 IVD FE (Fig.~\ref{fig:graphical_abstract}).
+First, we create a dataset using Latin hypercube sampling (LHS) \cite{mckay2000comparison} and generate corresponding FE simulation range of motion (RoM) outputs.
 Next, we train a surrogate NN model to approximate the FE model's behavior, enabling efficient predictions.
-Finally, we calibrate the FE model to experimental measurements by optimizing the input parameters with PGD.
+We calibrate the FE model to experimental measurements by optimizing the input parameters with PGD.
 During this calibration step, the weights of the pre-trained NN model are frozen, ensuring that only the inputs are adjusted and leveraging the surrogate's learned representation.
+Finally, we validate the calibrated parameters by comparing their respective simulated intradiscal pressure (IDP) to experimental measurements.

 We begin this section by describing the FE model and the dataset used for training the surrogate models.
 Afterward, we detail the surrogate model architectures and the training process.
-Finally, we explain the calibration process, including the optimization method and the baseline comparisons to a GA and an inverse model.
+Finally, we explain the calibration process, including the optimization method, the baseline comparisons to a GA and an inverse model and the validation process.